Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I want to get a good design established, which may take a few days.

+## Skipped September 28th due to events that took entire day.

+## Day 73: September 28, 2019

+**Today's Progress**: Worked on Learn app Topics page design.

+**Thoughts**: I'm not totally happy with what I have yet, but I do have a base design laid out.
+I hope to spend all tomorrow tweaking things to have a topics page I like.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.